 Sales and marketing alignment has historically been a hot-button topic.
 Just do a Google search and it brings back 33 million results.
 With the newly trending strategy of Account-Based Marketing (ABM), high performing organizations are teaming up to engage targeted accounts.
 The results are a unified front of content and intentional sales campaigning.

 All great sales organizations leverage buyer personas to be effective.
 ABM’s strategy is a complement to buyer personas.
 Success with ABM is measured on identifying key business goals and challenges of their buyers to customize programs focused on these issues.

 When it comes to Sales and Marketing relationships in an ABSD + ABM strategy, alignment is critical to success.
 Sales Development and Marketing should coordinate efforts around both marketing and outbound prospecting to drive for a unified front and cohesive messaging, ultimately leading to increased conversions and overall revenue growth.

-The Account-based sales development model is based off an old strategy but has been modified to fit the needs of the modern sales development organization.
+The Account-based sales development model is based on an old strategy but has been modified to fit the needs of the modern sales development organization.
 More importantly, it is here to stay.
 If you care about growth, want to create predictable revenue, or strive to maintain alignment with sales and marketing efforts, get started with ABSD today.